mathieu-benoit/acm-workshop/app/content/tenant-project/allow-monitoring.md

 ![Org Admin](/images/org-admin.png)
 _{{< param description >}}_

-In this section, you will grant the appropriate the IAM role for the Tenant project's service account.
+In this section, you will grant the appropriate the IAM roles for the Tenant project's service account.
 This will allow later this service account to provision some monitoring features.

 Initialize variables:
 ```Bash